 If you’re familiar with LOONAWELL, then treat your dog to a healthy moment by shopping online now:

 CHF.
-16.00 These easily digestible, freshly baked dog treats are made with hand-picked, premium organic super foods (such as blueberries, coconut, bananas and oats) that contribute to your dog’s healthy immune system.
+16.00 These easily digestible dog treats are made with hand-picked, premium organic super foods (such as blueberries, coconut, bananas and oats) that contribute to your dog’s healthy immune system.
 Freshly baked every week (last 2 months unopened), all our treats are made with fresh, organic and human-grade quality ingredients.
 Recommended… Read More

 Super Foodies Bio Baked Dog Treats

-These easily digestible, freshly baked dog treats are made with hand-picked, premium organic super foods (such as blueberries, coconut, bananas and oats) that contribute to your dog’s healthy immune system.
+These easily digestible dog treats are made with hand-picked, premium organic super foods (such as blueberries, coconut, bananas and oats) that contribute to your dog’s healthy immune system.
 Freshly baked every week (last 2 months unopened), all our treats are made with fresh, organic and human-grade quality ingredients.
 Recommended… Read More